zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 ======================

 West has a few more commands for managing the multi-repo, which are briefly discussed here.
+Run ``west <command> -h`` for detailed help.

-- ``west list``: Lists project information from the manifest (URL, revision, path, etc.), along with other manifest-related information.
+- ``west list [-f FORMAT] [PROJECT ...]``: Lists project information from the manifest file, such as URL, revision, path, etc. The printed information can be controlled using the ``-f`` option.

 - ``west manifest --freeze [-o outfile]``: Save a "frozen" representation of the current manifest; all ``revision`` fields are converted to SHAs based on the current ``manifest-rev`` branches.

+- ``west manifest --validate``: Ensure the current manifest file is well-formed.
+Print information about what's wrong and fail the process in case of error.

-- ``west diff [PROJECT ...]``: Runs a multi-repo ``git diff`` for the specified projects (default: all cloned projects).
+- ``west diff [PROJECT ...]``: Runs a multi-repo ``git diff`` for the specified projects.

 - ``west status [PROJECT ...]``: Like ``west diff``, for running ``git status``.